kdokic1/Timetable/README.md

 ## Overview

-Timetable helps users to manage their time better.
-It allows them to create few different timetables, so they can use it for school and other activities.
-They can use it in two different languages.
+Timetable helps users to manage their time.
+It allows them to create few different timetables, so they can use them for school and other activities.

 ## Features